 The subject of Vaporwave varies.
 From urban landscape, now to classical art, the pervasive feeling of being out of touch reflects critically on the rise of modern society.
 As a postmodern or post-postmodern aesthetic, no answer to our problems is proposed, only a varied response of despair, rejection, resignation, or acknowledgment.
 The narrative is interpretive yet I feel it’s pessimistic.

 The track we’re on is not great.
 It appears that only in a brief time we’ll all know humanity’s final destination.
 Whether destroyed or dystopic, the take is not optimistic.
 At best, Vaporwave is Absurd in its outlook.
 As if saying that, ‘this is how it’s always been, so enjoy.’
 Everything isn’t meant to be okay but instead a spectacle.
 And now more than ever, it is.

 Cyberpunk as Vaporwave Fiction

-Vaporwave fiction is best thematically suited for Cyberpunk, we can agree.
+Vaporwave fiction is best thematically suited for Cyberpunk, I think we can agree.
 But beyond that, what are the specific themes which one should cover when trying to write Vaporwave Cyberpunk specifically?

 It’s that question which we will practice an answer to, here.

 Cyberpunk tropes alone are not sufficient to constitute Vaporwave Fiction.
-An intentional take requires specific thematic deconstructions.
+An intentional take requires specific thematic deconstructions and sub-genre.

 Vaporwave, in its self-aware fashion, living online, sees the world through a detached and incomprehensible eye.
 A bewilderment at the choices of modern society and the degradation of information and purpose in a connected, secular, and irrationally rationalistic society.